JOIN the AFICIONADOS

 Museion in Bolzano, Italy, strikes a standout cubic pose created in reflective aluminium over five floors.
-Home to the modern and contemporary art museum designed by Berlin-based architects Krüger Schuberth Vandreike.
+Home to the modern and contemporary art museum designed by Berlin-based architects KSV Krüger Schuberth Vandreike.

 Conceived as an incubator of the arts and international laboratory for research, exhibitions are continually evolving, and Museion functions as an artist in residence venue and home for collaborative innovations.